 Updates are offered each year and include a marked-up copy of the previous edition to facilitate the editing of your customised spec instead of replacing it.
 It is important to mention however, that the update in SpecPack Edition 29 has been so extensive, that this may not be practical!

 - A file of trade sections, in formats suitable for PC or Mac in Microsoft Word 2010 and Microsoft Word 2016.
-Special files for Mac users with 'Pages' are also available.
+PDF files for Mac users with 'Pages' are also available.

 - A folder of the trade sections (139) supplied separately for individual trade tendering.